Open dynamics of entanglement in mesoscopic bosonic systems: Examples: PPT criterion for multi-mode bosonic fields

 where

-Applying the PPT criterion we find that negative eigenvalue evolves as follows:
+Applying the PPT criterion, we find that the negative eigenvalue evolves as follows:

-With the realization that the only time dependence is in $\lambda$ which for the special case of $T=0$ is equal to 0, one can see that the entanglement of the BSV state is, in fact, completely stationary under the considered non-unitary evolution i.e.,
+With the realization that the only time dependence is in $\lambda$, which for the special case of $T=0$ is equal to 0, one can see that the entanglement of the BSV state is, in fact, completely stationary under the considered non-unitary evolution, i.e.,

-This shows the exceptional robustness of the BSV state to low temperature damping.
-For any non-zero temperature $T\neq0$ there is a point in time at which the entanglement is not detected anymore:
+This shows the exceptional robustness of the BSV state to low-temperature damping.
+For any non-zero temperature ($T\neq0$), there is a point in time at which the entanglement is not detected any more:

 and for $t\rightarrow\infty$ the eigenvalue $\lambda_1(t)$ converges to $1/4$.
 Note that $t_c$ is an increasing function of the pumping parameter with the limit